facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 [Deny Capabilities for Safe, Fast Actors](https://www.ponylang.io/media/papers/fast-cheap.pdf)

-The overall goal of this system is to allow staticly checkable safe shared memory.
+The overall goal of this system is to allow statically checkable safe shared memory.
 Their system is interesting.
 It is effectively a matrix of whether local/global/both aliases are allow to read and/or write to a reference.